MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/spring-jms-troubleshooting-guide.md

 ---
-title: Spring JMS Troubleshooting Guide
+title: Spring JMS troubleshooting guide
-description: This article describes Spring JMS Troubleshooting Guide. ms.date: 02/15/2023
+description: Describes how to troubleshoot known issues and common errors when using Spring JMS. ms.date: 02/15/2023
 author: KarlErickson
 ms.author: v-yonghuiye
 ms.topic: reference
 ---

-# Spring JMS Troubleshooting Guide
+# Spring JMS troubleshooting guide

-This guide is to troubleshoot known issues, common errors, and frequently asked questions for `spring-cloud-azure-starter-servicebus-jms`.
+This article describes how to troubleshoot known issues and common errors when using Spring JMS.
+The article also answers some frequently asked questions for `spring-cloud-azure-starter-servicebus-jms`.

 ## Connectivity issues